Maggie Potter, MA, LPC

-Maggie Potter works with adolescents and adults in her role as a therapist working under supervision.
-She has worked for the past ten years as a social worker, teacher, and counselor.
-Maggie is an empathetic and compassionate listener who puts the client at the center of the therapy relationship.
-She comes from a strengths-based background and is focused on discovering what will work best for each individual client to understand their unique perspective.
+Maggie is a Licensed Professional Counselor who earned her Master’s Degree in Clinical Mental Health Counseling from Immaculata University in 2020.
+Since completing her undergraduate studies at Kenyon College in 2010, Maggie has enthusiastically worked with adolescents and adults in the social work, educational, and mental health fields.
+Maggie is an empathetic and compassionate listener who puts the client at the center of the therapy relationship by offering a nonjudgmental, validating space for clients to share their stories and explore connections.
+She comes from a strengths-based background and focuses on discovering what will work best for each individual client to understand their unique perspective.

-Maggie works to help clients navigate life challenges and meet their individual goals through the integration of complementary therapy methods, including a person centered and solution focused approach, along with cognitive behavioral therapy, mindfulness training and motivational interviewing techniques.
+Maggie helps clients navigate life challenges and meet their individual goals by integrating complementary therapy methods, including a person-centered and solution-focused approach, cognitive behavioral therapy (CBT), mindfulness training, and narrative therapy.

 • Anxiety